swentel/indieweb/README.md

 also validated to make sure that the source URL has a valid link to the target.

 You need an account for receiving the webhooks at https://webmention.io.
-As soon as one webmention is recorded, you can set the the webhook to http://your_domain/webmention/notify.
+As soon as one webmention is recorded, you can set the webhook to http://your_domain/webmention/notify.
 Pingbacks can be done without an account, but you probably want both right :)

+Pingbacks and webmentions are stored in a simple entity type called webmentions as user 1.
+An overview of collected links is available at admin/content/webmentions.

 To configure: